Mindful Decluttering: How to Deal With Guilt and Eco-Anxiety

 It was time to do a deep dive.
 If you suffer from consumer guilt and eco-anxiety please read on.

-This is not a weakness; it’s care.
-It doesn’t mean you are broken or “too sensitive.”
+These feelings do not mean you are broken or “too sensitive.”
 A lot of thoughtful, globally aware people hit this exact wall.
 When you see how the world works and notice your own participation in it, it can feel heavy, even paralysing.

 This is a recipe I used to manage these feelings.
 When I notice consumer guilt, I will acknowledge it as a form of grief.
 I will handle this moral grief and ecological grief resulting from consumer guilt and eco-anxiety, acknowledging that I am aware of: